explodinglabs/powersync/README.md

 ### 3. Update as you edit

-To have browsers update while you edit your site, see [editor integration]().
+To have the browsers update while you edit your site, see [editor integration]().